What is EVOO & How Does It Compare To Other Olive Oil Grades

 Potentially Lessens the Risk of Developing Alzheimer’s

-According to a 2013 study in The Journal of Nutrition, Health and Aging, it’s possible that in eating a diet that has olive oil and other Mediterranean staples, one could boost the functioning in their brain.
+According to a 2013 study in The Journal of Nutrition, Health and Aging, it’s possible that by eating a diet that has olive oil and other Mediterranean staples, one could boost the functioning of their brain.
 This may lower the chance of developing cognitive impairment such as Alzheimer’s.
 However, this study was done in a controlled environment, so it’s hard to say for certain.

 When mice were fed olive oil for another study, they had fewer beta-amyloid plaques in their brain neurons.
 These plaques become tangles of protein that may contribute to Alzheimer’s.